'Yemen's Banksy': Murad Subay creates art against war in Berlin | DW | 23.09.2021

 This mural from 2014 depicts US, Saudi and Iranian currency banknotes as a comment against foreign interference in Yemen

-Yemen's ongoing multi-sided civil war began in late 2014, when Houthi insurgents — Shiite rebels with alleged links to Iran and a complex history with Yemen's Sunni Muslims — took control of Sana'a.
+Yemen's ongoing multisided civil war began in late 2014, when Houthi insurgents — Shiite rebels with links to Iran and a complex history with Yemen's Sunni Muslims — took control of Sanaa.
 Shortly after, the rebels also seized the presidential palace, leading to the government's resignation.
 A coalition of Gulf states led by Saudi Arabia then got involved in the conflict.

 The war's impact on the population is disastrous.
 "The world's worst humanitarian crisis continues to deteriorate with unprecedented levels of needs," states a press release from the Directorate-General for European Civil Protection and Humanitarian Aid Operations (DG ECHO), published on September 22.